casper-network/docs/CONTRIBUTE.md

 ### General {#general-formatting}

-* For note, use either one of the following formatting options:
+* For a note, use either one of the following formatting options:

 ```
 **Note:**

 > To use this example on the Mainnet, replace *chain-name* as casper.
 ```

+* When using `:::note`, you must include a blank line before and after the text or the formatting will not work.

 ```
 :::note